 We have disclosed to you all aspects of laws, regulations and contractual agreements that may affect the financial statements, including actual or suspected non-compliance with laws and regulations whose effects should be considered when preparing the financial statements.

-We are not aware of any illegal or possibly illegal acts committed by the City's employees acting on the City's behalf.
+We are not aware of any illegal or possibly illegal acts committed by our directors, officers or employees acting on our behalf.

 Accounting estimates and fair value measurements